-Report Power offers a simple interface in the Report Power dialog box to set the output activity rates on various types: registers, shift registers, LUTs, RAMs, BRAMs, DSPs, and GTs.
+Report Power offers a simple interface in the Report Power dialog box to set the output activity rates on various types: registers, shift registers, LUTs, RAMs, block RAMs, DSPs, and GTs.
 These settings are the equivalent of the -type argument of set_switching_activity command.
 After a value is set, it is retained for subsequent power reporting runs.
 Global settings affect all the instances of hard primitives in the design.
-For example, a Toggle Rate set on Block RAMs will be applied to all the BRAMs in the design.
+For example, a Toggle Rate set on block RAMs will be applied to all the block RAMs in the design.
 Alternatively, the Cell Properties window could also be used to change the activity rates.
-In the Power Report, review BRAM, DSP, and GT sections:
+In the Power Report, review block RAM, DSP, and GT sections: